-The keyword 'scf.Init.Mixing.Weight' gives the initial mixing weight used by the simple mixing, the GR-Pulay, the RMM-DIIS, the Kerker, and the RMM-DIISK methods.
-The valid range is 0 <scf.Init.Mixing.Weight < 1.
+The keyword 'scf.Init.Mixing.Weight' gives the initial mixing weight used by the simple mixing, the GR-Pulay, the RMM-DIIS, the Kerker, the RMM-DIISK, and the RMM-DIISH methods.
+The valid range is 0 < scf.Init.Mixing.Weight < 1.
 The default is 0.3.